Raleigh, Durham make top 10 list of cities best suited to recover from coronavirus

 The North Carolina Tech Association conducted a tech leadership poll twice monthly since March.
 It showed perspective of those in the tech industry during the pandemic shift over time.

 When asked what month they guessed measurable economic improvement would begin, 45-percent of respondents said it would start past September.
-When asked the same question in March, 23-percent said September while 26-percent said later than September.
+That’s later than when they were asked in March.

+“Now, a larger proportion of tech leaders believe indeed it will happen in the fourth quarter onward, rather than starting in the summer,” said Raiford.

+Dr. Walden said he also expects recovery to start in the fourth quarter but said businesses will still have a gap to fill from the current downturn.

+“I’m cautiously optimistic that work will come back.
+Now, it’s going to be a while before we get down to four-percent unemployment.
+That’s nowhere in the telescope right now.
+It’s going to be well over a year from now before we could even reach four-percent,” Dr. Walden said.

-One question posed to respondents was what impact the current economic environment had on their business.
+One question posed to respondents in NC Tech Association’s poll was what impact the current economic environment had on their business.
 In March, 23-percent said there was a increase in demand, 39-percent said there was a decrease, 37-percent said the impact was neutral.
 Those shifted to a more even split by May with respondents voting 31-percent, 34-percent, and 35-percent, respectively.

 Leaders in the tech industry were also asked what impact there was on hiring.
 In March, 7-percent said they were implementing layoffs or pay reductions.
 Another 52-percent said they froze hiring.
 About 42-percent said they were still hiring.
 Flash forward to May, 8-percent said they were implementing layoffs or pay reductions, hiring freezes were down to 46-percent.
 Companies still hiring went up to 46-percent.